-There are things you can do to remove tartar, and also things to do to prevent build up.
+There are things you can do to remove tartar, and also things to do to prevent build-up.
 Here are some simple steps:

 1. Brush your dog’s teeth daily

 Be sure to have the right toothpaste & toothbrush suited to your dog’s size and needs, and be gentle and slow while training your dog to allow you to brush his teeth.
-Be sure to check your dog’s gums for tenderness, bleeding and any other signs of an unhealthy mouth.
+Be sure to check your dog’s gums for tenderness, bleeding, and any other signs of an unhealthy mouth.

 2. Get regular professional oral exams done for your pet

 Your vet will help you make sure you are getting all of the tartar, as well as knowledge of your dog’s oral health.
 If your pet needs it, you can also get regular cleanings done as well, as some dogs are predisposed to more tartar build-up.
-Ensure to get your dog’s teeth cleaned on semi-annually basis.
+Ensure to get your dog’s teeth cleaned on a semi-annual basis.